Brigitte Bruijns, M.Sc.

 She joined the MCS-group from June 2011 till September 2012.
 In this period she carried out a forensic project to detect human DNA in crime scene samples.
 Her research involved droplet microfluidica, isothermal amplification reactions and optical detection techniques.

 In October 2012 she started her job as lecturer Forensic Science and Crime Science at Saxion (Enschede).
 In February 2014 Brigitte came back to the MCS group as a PhD student ('promoveren binnen Saxion').
-She will carry out her research project for three days a week and will stil lecture the forensics students at Saxion for one day a week.
+She will carry out her research project for three days a week.